 What else you need to know about Chemical pregnancies

 Medically, a chemical pregnancy is more like a cycle in which a pregnancy never occurred than a true miscarriage.
 Emotionally, it can be a very different story.
 It’s natural to feel upset no matter how early a pregnancy loss occurs — and it’s important to let yourself grieve if you need to.
 It’s also important to know that a chemical pregnancy is not your fault.
-Since most miscarriages are caused by chromosomal accidents, there’s nothing you can do to prevent them.
+Since chromosomal accidents cause most miscarriages, there’s nothing you can do to prevent them.

-Also know that just because you had an early miscarriage and a chemical pregnancy doesn’t mean that you’ll have another.
+Also, know that just because you had an early miscarriage and a chemical pregnancy doesn’t mean you’ll have another.
 In fact, although it might sound unfair right now, doctors actually look at a single chemical pregnancy as a positive sign that you can get pregnant.

 Chemical Pregnancy Signs & symptoms

-The clearest indication of a chemical pregnancy is a positive pregnancy test result that is followed by a negative one.
+The clearest indication of a chemical pregnancy is a positive pregnancy test result that a negative one follows.
 These tests can take place either at the doctor’s office or at home.
 A chemical pregnancy does not always cause symptoms.

 If it does, they may include: